artdecocode/appshot/README.md

 /Users/zavr/screenshots/3e484e04-dd1c-4ad1-8f3c-e97457ed1124.png
 ```

-TThe table with found windows will be printed as well, but in future
+The table with found windows will be printed as well, unless you
-it should be shown optionally.
+set the `--quiet` flag.

 ### Continuous